Baroque painting of angels and classical figures ascending to heaven amid clouds, with dramatic lighting and dynamic composition.

 You’ve come to the right place.

-The Catholic Church has a special way of initiating adults into the Catholic faith called the Rite of Christian Initiation of Adults (RCIA).
+The Catholic Church has a special way of initiating adults into the Catholic faith.
+In our parish we call it the Becoming Catholic program; officially it is called the Rite of Christian Initiation of Adults (RCIA).

-The RCIA formation period starts in July.
+The Becoming Catholic formation period starts in July.
 We meet every fortnight and pause lessons over the school holidays.

 The program will begin assuming that a participant is an ‘enquirer,’ that is, someone enquiring and learning more about the Catholic faith before making a commitment.